nimra16/Disaster_Classification/README.md

    ```

 2. **Prepare the dataset**
+   - Download the AIDER dataset from [here](https://github.com/ckyrkou/AIDER).
-   - Place the AIDER dataset in the appropriate directory as referenced in the notebooks.
+   - Place the dataset in the appropriate directory as referenced in the notebooks.
    - Run `preprocessing.ipynb` to split and preprocess the data.

 3. **Train and evaluate models**